-- Time display in four digits (HH:MM) either 12 or 24 hours format - Date display in four digits (DD.MM.) - 7 segment LED with 57 mm digit height for a viewing distance up to 25 m - Alternating display of time and date with adjustable time period - Display available in the red or green - Sensor controlled automatic or manual adjustment of the display brightness
+- time display in four digits (HH:MM) or six digits (HH:MMSS.
+HH:MM:SS) either 12 or 24 hours format - date display in four digits (DD.MM.) or six digits (DD.MM.YY, DD.MM.YY.) - 7 segment LED displays with either 57 mm digit height for a viewing distance up to 25 m or 100 mm digit height for viewing distance up to 40m - alternating display of time and date - display available in the red, green, yellow, pure green, blue or white color - automatic or manual adjustment of the display brightness - powered from mains with wide input voltage range 100-240VAC, optionally from 24 VDC voltage or through PoE (IEEE 802.3af) - redundant power option on request